Aider-AI/aider/website/docs/commands.md

 # Keybindings

-The interactive prompt is built with [prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) which provides a lot of Emacs and Vi-style keyboard.
-Some emacs bindings you may find useful are
+The interactive prompt is built with [prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) which provides emacs and vi keybindings.

+## Emacs

 - `Ctrl-A` : Move cursor to the start of the line.
 - `Ctrl-B` : Move cursor back one character.